krishnakesari/Weather-Analysis/README.md

 Building a python (tkinter) application to understand the changes in the barometric pressure over a period of time gives insights into any abrupt changes in the environmental conditions.

-In this analysis:

-first, I will be importing environment data captured from Lake Pend Orieille in North Idaho
+Data Source: Environment data captured from Lake Pend Orieille in North Idaho

-Key Data variables for the analysis include date, time, air temperature, barometric pressure, dew point
+Key Data variables: date, time, air temperature, barometric pressure, dew point

 Analysis Steps: